/

 }

-1. Embedded encrypted configuration (injected by Gradle plugin from cloud)
+1. Embedded encrypted configuration (injected by the Gradle plugin at build time)

-2. Plain monitor-config.json in assets (for development / offline)
+2. Plain JSON file in assets/resources (for development / offline)

 3. Programmatic configuration via Monitor.configure (overrides the above)